Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 That's it.
 Now you have the **Model** and the **Controller** working.

-### View
+### 8. View

-By far this is the simplest to implement.
+This is, by far the simplest to implement.

 We will create a `load_view` function in `CJ_Controller.php` that will inject the parameters we pass in the view globally.

-The view can be a simple php file and no fancy classes or inheritance is needed there.
+The view can be a simple php file, and no fancy classes or inheritance are needed here.

-The `load_view` function will look like
+The `load_view` function will look like :

 ```php